MazenA14/unilink/README.md

 + Put course name in the schedule (Match it from grades or attendance)
 + Default screen isn't working
 + Update detection not working
++ When i click twice on a season in the previous grades screen it removes the courses and says 'No courses found for this season'

 - Clear Course grades cache on pull to refresh and not be visibile while refreshing
 - ReApply All cache timings